 Anyone who wishes to be in charge of or navigate a pleasure boat or vessel for the purpose of letting it out for hire to members of the public or to carry passengers for hire must obtain the appropriate licences from either the Maritime and Coastguard Agency (MCA) or in some cases the council.

 Telford & Wrekin Council issues pleasure boat licences under the Public Health Acts Amendment Act 1907 section 94.

 This covers vessels carrying no more than 12 passengers on voyages that are at no time outside categorised waters, as defined in the relevant Merchant Shipping Notice (MSN 1776 (M))

 It also covers the hiring out of water-bound pleasure craft, including sailboards, rowing boats, canoes, motor boats, pedalos and larger boats.

 Please note that applicants must be at least 18 years of age.

-Applications must be submitted with the fee of £370.
-A certificate of Public Liability insurance and a satisfactory marine surveyor's report.
+New applications must be submitted with the fee of £380.
+Renewal applications must be submitted with a fee of £365.
+Both applications must be accompanied by a certificate of Public Liability insurance and a satisfactory marine surveyor's report.

 Will tacit consent apply?